AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
 The client being searched for does not exist.<br>
     - 1a1.
-FitFlow shows the list the clients with the keyword on the app.<br>
+FitFlow shows an empty list of clients on the app.<br>
       Use case ends.
 - 1b.
 The keyword to find the client is empty.<br>
     - 1b1.
 FitFlow shows an error message and prompts the user the format of the command.